-- The community can be confident there are systems in place to deliver safe care - There is a commitment to continuously improve services - Everyone is accountable to patients and the community for ensuring the delivery of safe, effective care.
+- There is a commitment to continuously improve services - Everyone is accountable to patients and the community for ensuring the delivery of safe, effective care.
 This includes clinicians, other members of the workforce and managers, owners and governing bodies (where they exist).

-Depending on the size of the service provider, multiple roles may be carried out by the same individual.
+Depending on the size of the Service, multiple roles may be carried out by the same individual.